top of page

 The triple-roofed Hall of Prayer for Good Harvests

-We are now in front of what is the most iconic sight in the Temple of Heaven and probably of the whole Beijing - it's the Hall of Prayer for Good Harvests, the triple-roofed building that used to be the protagonist of the most important ceremony of the year!
+We are now in front of what is the most iconic sight in the Temple of Heaven and probably in Beijing - it's the Hall of Prayer for Good Harvests, the triple-roofed building that used to be the protagonist of the most important ceremony of the year!

 The first thing you should notice is the structure: located at the center of a rectangular courtyard that contains other buildings, it is surrounded by a wall and stands on a 3-level platform, all covered in white marble, which height totals 6 meters/19 feet.